Exploring HoneyBook's New Automations

 Running Multiple Automations at the Same Time

-In your client project, you’ll see a section titled “Automations” on the right hand side, that shows all the active and completed / inactive automations running in the project.
+Inside a client project, you'll see an "Automations" section on the right-hand side showing all active and completed / inactive automations running in that project.

 One Trigger Per Automation